Medical Policy: 02.04.20

 National Comprehensive Cancer Network (NCCN)

-The National Comprehensive Cancer Network (NCCN) guidelines (v3.2015) on the treatment of colon cancer recommend that tumor KRAS gene status testing be performed for all patients with metastatic colon cancer.
+The National Comprehensive Cancer Network (NCCN) guidelines (v2.20156 on the treatment of colon cancer, and the guideline on rectal cancer (v.1.2016) recommend that tumor KRAS gene status testing be performed for all patients with metastatic colorectal cancer.
 Testing should be performed on archived specimens of primary tumor or a metastasis at the time of diagnosis of metastatic disease.
 The guidelines indicate that cetuximab and panitumumab are appropriate only for patients with tumor that expresses the WT KRAS gene.

 EGAPP (Evaluation of Genomic Applications in Practice and Prevention)